AltSysrq/crymap/book/src/index.md

 - A decent number of additional IMAP extensions.
 - Supports messages with 8-bit and binary content.
 - Mail delivery as an MDA.
-- Mail delivery via LMTP.
+- Mail delivery via SMTP or LMTP.
+- Simple but secure sending of mail via SMTP with built-in DKIM support.
-- Interoperates properly with filesystem-based backup systems.
+- Interoperates well with filesystem-based backup systems.

 ## Status and Support

 The author uses Crymap for all personal email.
 It is known to work well in this use case.
-But this is naturally a fairly small amount of experience; in particular, Crymap has only seen day-to-day use in conjunction with OpenSMTPD and Thunderbird.
+But this is naturally a fairly small amount of experience; in particular, Crymap has only seen day-to-day use in conjunction with Thunderbird and Fairmail.

 Crymap is currently maintained by its author alone.
 I am motivated to address bugs, but feature requests are unlikely to be accepted unless they offer